icann-dns/puppet-wombat/REFERENCE.md

 ### wombat::datastore::standby

-class to ensure postgress is configuered as the standby database
+class to ensure postgress is configured as the standby database

 #### Parameters